binerogroup/documentation/networking/subnet/dhcp.rst

 Add a route using OpenStack terminal client
 --------------------------------------------

-To add a route using the using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`
+To add a route by using the using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`

 - Run this command: ``openstack subnet list``.
 Save the name of the subnet you want to add the route to.